andersjohnsen/rotator/README.md

-# Motion Tracking with ESP32
+# Orientation Tracking using ESP32

 A little [Toit](https://toit.io) experiment to validate correctness and of an [AHRS algorithm](https://github.com/andersjohnsen/ahrs), as well as responsiveness.
 The orientation is broadcasted on the network using UDP.